 That’s why it’s come as such a shock that as I careened into my fifties (I am currently idling at 55), the expansion of my breasts has been a stealthy development, akin to Facebook’s constant algorithm changes.

 They’re affecting everything: take books, for instance.
 Every time I lie down—my favorite position in which to read—I suddenly have two pushy DDs sliding into my neck.
 I have had to orchestrate the arrangement of holding my boobs at bay with one hand while balancing a book in the other.
 My significant other will ask me why my hand is in such a weird pose.
 “Huh?”
 I squeak, as the right bazoom threatens to close my throat passage.
 “I’m fine!
 I’m just really enjoying this!”
-I wheeze at him, waving around What Happened.
+I wheeze at him, waving around Michelle Obama’s memoir.

 The Continental Shelf